-IPR negotiating objectives were first enacted in trade negotiating authority (then known as fasttrack authority) by the Omnibus Trade and Competitiveness Act of 1988 (P.L.
+IPR negotiating objectives for FTAs were first enacted in trade promotion authority (then known as fast-track authority) by the Omnibus Trade and Competitiveness Act of 1988 (P.L.
 100-418).

 The act sought enactment and enforcement of adequate IPR protection from negotiating partners.
 It also sought to strengthen international rules, dispute settlement, and enforcement procedures through the GATT and other existing intellectual property conventions.
-This negotiating mandate led to the establishment of the TRIPS Agreement during the Uruguay Round and the IPR provisions in North American Free Trade Agreement (NAFTA).

-FTA negotiations in this century have been conducted under the Trade Promotion Authority Act of 2002 (P.L.
-107-210).
-In the intervening period since the 1988 Act, the TRIPS agreement came into force and the IPR provisions of NAFTA became the template for further bilateral or regional FTAs.
-Thus the focus of IPR negotiating objectives shifted from creating to strengthening the IPR trade regime.
+This negotiating mandate led to the establishment of the TRIPS Agreement during the Uruguay Round and the IPR provisions in the North American Free Trade Agreement (NAFTA).
+In the intervening period since the 1988 Act, the TRIPS agreement came into force and the IPR provisions of NAFTA became the template for future bilateral or regional FTAs.
+Thus, the focus of IPR negotiating objectives shifted from creating to strengthening the IPR trade regime.

+More recent FTA negotiations have been conducted under the Trade Promotion Authority Act of 2002 (P.L.
+107-210), which included two broad IPR negotiating objectives.
 One broad objective was to apply the existing IPR protection to digital media.
 The negotiating objectives contained provisions to extend IPR protection to new and emerging technologies and to methods of transmission and dissemination.
 The language called for standards of enforcement to keep pace with technological change and to allow rights-holders the legal and technological protections for their works over the Internet and other new media.

-A second broad objective was to negotiate trade agreements in terms of IPR that "reflect a standard of protection similar to that found in U.S. law."54 This phrase opened the door to the negotiation of provisions that go beyond the level of protection provided in the TRIPS agreement.
+A second broad objective of the Trade Promotion Authority Act of 2002 was to negotiate trade agreements in terms of IPR that "reflect a standard of protection similar to that found in U.S. law."50 This phrase opened the door to the negotiation of provisions that go beyond the level of protection provided in the TRIPS agreement.
 Often referred to as "TRIPS-plus" provisions, these obligations include expanding coverage to new sectors; establishing more extensive standards of protection; and reducing the flexibility options available in TRIPS.
 Some of the new measures also address technological innovations that have come about since the TRIPS Agreement.